theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 ## Time Manipulation System

-Time manipulation is a deliberate stewardship system using a finite daily pool of **Chimes**.
+Time manipulation is a deliberate stewardship system using a finite daily pool of Chimes.

 ### Advance